aiera123/Pharmacy-inventory-Management/README.md

 Billing System: Generate invoices for customers quickly and accurately.
 Payment Tracking: Keep records of all transactions and pending payments.
 User-Friendly Interface: Simple and intuitive design for easy navigation.
-Secure Data Storage: Uses MySQL for secure and reliable database management system
+Secure Data Storage: Uses MySQL for secure and reliable database management system.